dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 # FedRAMP Minimum Assessment Standard

-- **Release:** 25.06B
+- **Release:** 25.10A
-- **Published:** 2025-08-24
+- **Published:** 2025-10-17
 - **Designator:** MAS
-- **Description:** Minor non-breaking updates to align term definitions and highlighted terms across updated materials (definitions are now in FRD-ALL).
+- **Description:** minor updates to improve clarity; switch from federal information to federal customer data; add impact level metadata; no substantive changes.

 ## Front Matter

 ### Effective Date(s) & Overall Applicability

 - **FedRAMP 20x**:
-  - This release is effective **2025-06-17** for **20xP1**.
+  - This release is effective **2025-06-17** for **20x Phase One Pilot**.
   - These requirements apply to all participants in the FedRAMP 20x Phase One pilot.
-  - Minimum Assessment Standard is primarily documented and validated in KSI-PIY and KSI-TPR.

 - **FedRAMP Rev5**:
-  - This release is effective **2025-07-30** for **R5.MAS.B1** _(tentatively)_.
+  - This release is effective **2025-07-30** for **Rev5 Closed Beta**.
-  - These requirements will be initially tested and evaluated for Rev5 in the MAS Closed Beta (B1).
+  - These requirements will be initially tested and evaluated for Rev5 in the MAS Closed Beta.
-  - Providers MUST participate in the FedRAMP R5.MAS.B1 closed beta to transition from the Rev 5 legacy boundary until a final transition path is announced.
+  - Providers MUST participate in the MAS Closed Beta to transition from the Rev 5 legacy boundary until a final transition path is announced.
 Providers should participate in the FedRAMP Rev5 Community Working Group at https://www.fedramp.gov/community/ to follow this process.

 ### Documentation Guidelines